zjohn77/lightning-mlflow-hf/README.md

 As training a neural network involves the alternation between backprop and feed forward, this specifies the forward part, and the notable thing is that the arguments of `forward` are: `input_ids`, `attention_mask`, and `label`.
-These are the outputs of a Huggingface tokenizer, and they allow us to tie together Huggingface and PyTorch Lightning.
+These are the outputs of a Hugging Face tokenizer, and they allow us to tie together Hugging Face and PyTorch Lightning.

 Next, let's take a look at the `_compute_metrics` method: